vstinner/fatoptimizer/README.rst

 ``fatoptimizer`` is a static optimizer for Python 3.6 using function specialization with guards.
 It is implemented as an AST optimizer.

-Optimized code requires the :ref:`fat module <fat>` at runtime if at least one function was specialized.
+Optimized code requires the ``fat`` module at runtime if at least one function was specialized.

 * `fatoptimizer documentation